umarhassan-mitodl/1.464-spring-2004/content/pages/lecture-notes.md

 If so, what are the key elements in a successful knowledge management strategy?

-Andersen Consulting was not included in the demise of Arthur Andersen & Co., having already been spun off as {{% resource_link "2886a5d3-2bd2-48f9-b329-e80ffc37a5a0" "Accenture" %}}.
+Andersen Consulting was not included in the demise of Arthur Andersen & Co., having already been spun off as [Accenture](http://www.accenture.com/us-en/company/Pages/index.aspx).

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 9